outpw/tutorials/JupyterHubSetup.md

 Now, each new user will have a read-only data directory in their space on the JupyterHub.

-&ast;Using this method underscores the importance of users being able to both navigate filesystems and change directories using Python commands.
+Using this method underscores the importance of users being able to both navigate filesystems and change directories using Python commands.
 This means using the Python package 'os'.
 They'll need to change to their home directories at the beginning of each lesson and access each dataset using the workshopdata/ prefix.
 [See example here in codeblock 2 and 3](https://outpw.github.io/2.%20Selecting%20%26%20Filtering%20by%20Attributes%3B%20More%20Plotting.html)

 #### Adding Users to the JupyterHub:
 Adding users to the JupyterHub is extremely easy.
 Your choice is when to add them.
 You can add users in advance, which is helpful if you know you will have a large workshop.
 But because it is so easy to do, I typically create the users on the fly as workshop participants walk into the room.
 I will ask them what they want their username to be and then create it.